markmillr/cursor-memory-servicenow/README.md

 3. **Initial Setup**
    ```
    You: "What should I do to get started?"
-   Agent: "I see this is for STORY-12345 about adding customer impact to the incident form.
-Which ServiceNow instances will you be working with?"
+   Agent: "I see this is for STRY0127233.
+Could you tell me about what you're working on?"
-   You: "I'll be using dev123456.service-now.com as my PDI."
-   Agent: "Great!
-I'll note that in techContext.md.
-Have you created an update set for this work?"
-   You: "Not yet."
-   Agent: "I suggest creating an update set named 'MM_STRY12345_Incident_Customer_Impact_28Mar2024'.
-Would you like guidance on that?"
+   You: "We need to add a new field to track which change model was used for each change request."
+   Agent: "Could you share any acceptance criteria or requirements you have?"
+   You: "We need to add a reference field to the change form that points to change models, make it mandatory for normal changes, and include it in reports."
+   Agent: "Got it.
+Which instance would you like to start investigating this in?"
+   You: "I'll start in my PDI to understand how change models work OOB."
    ```

 4. **During Development**
    ```
-   You: "I found that the OOB incident form has a related list for customer impact.
-Should I extend that?"
-   Agent: "Let me check your previous findings in storyContext.md...
-Based on your requirements, extending the related list might not be the best approach.
-Let's investigate the current form configuration in your PDI first."
+   You: "I've found the change model table, but I'm not sure about the best way to reference it."
+   Agent: "Let's look at how ServiceNow handles similar references.
+Could you check if there are any other reference fields on the change form that might follow a similar pattern?"
    ```

 5. **Moving to Dev**
    ```
-   You: "I've tested this in PDI and I'm ready to recreate it in dev."
+   You: "I've tested the changes in PDI and understand what we need to do."
-   Agent: "I'll help you document the changes needed.
-First, let's create a new update set in dev with the same naming convention..."
+   Agent: "Great!
+Before we recreate the changes in dev, let's document what we learned about the change model structure and the fields we'll need to add."
    ```

-The Agent AI maintains context between these interactions, remembers your findings, and helps guide your development process while keeping all information organized in the template files.
-Each story gets its own private repository, allowing you to maintain separate contexts for different development tasks.
+The Agent AI maintains context between these interactions, using targeted questions to help you explore solutions and document decisions.
+Each story or spike gets its own private repository, allowing you to maintain separate contexts for different development tasks.

 ## Important: Repository Privacy